Textbook and Resources

 Office Hours

 Office hours are a great place to get clarification on concepts and have conversations with TAs and professors.
-Instructor and TA office hours are listed on the course home page.
+Instructor office hours are listed on the home page, and TA office hours are listed on the TA page.

 It’ll be important that you come to office hours having already made an attempt on the homework.
 We will be happy to help guide you on concepts and provide clarification.
 We do not provide you with answers to problems, and we do not confirm that your solution is correct.